Crary Mills State Forest

-Crary Mills State Forest covers 587 acres located in the town of Potsdam in central St. Lawrence County.
-This forest consists of 3 parcels which were purchased in 1962 and 1963 for the purposes of reforestation, wildlife management, timber production, recreation, and watershed protection.
-The topography is variable with upland areas supporting a mixture of northern hardwood, hemlock, and white pine forests.
+The 587-acre Crary Mills State Forest consists of 3 parcels which were purchased in 1962 and 1963 for the purposes of reforestation, wildlife management, timber production, recreation, and watershed protection.
+The topography is variable with upland areas supporting a mixture of northern hardwood, hemlock and white pine forests.

 General information on primitive camping includes how-to and safety tips and links to rules & regulations.

-At-large primitive camping is allowed.
+There are no designated campsites; however, at-large primitive camping is allowed.
 Campsites must be at least 150 feet away from the nearest road, trail, or body of water.
 Camping for more than three nights or in groups of ten or more requires a permit from a Forest Ranger.
-There are no designated camp sites on this property.

 Hunting & Trapping